-Letha is beginning her first year as a Hall Director.
+Letha is beginning her second year as a Hall Director.
 Originally from Chicago, IL she earned her BBA in Business Management from Baker College of Muskegon in June of 2013.
 Letha loves watching movies, traveling with her family, and spending time with the people that she loves.

 Favorite part of my job: Working with college-age students from diverse backgrounds.

-Shonda is a first year Hall Director in Garver Hall.
+Shonda is a second year Hall Director in Garver Hall.
 She earned her Bachelors Degree in Criminal Justice and Psychology at the University of Illinois Springfield.
 Shonda loves shows like The Office, New Girl, and The Mindy Project!
 In her free time she enjoys making shopping trips to Fort Wayne to indulge in Chipotle and FROYO.

-Favorite part of my job: The wonderful people that I get to interact with on a daily basis
+Favorite part of my job: The wonderful people that I get to interact with on a daily basis.

 Helman Hall Director

-Diane Hennan is in her third year as Helman’s Hall Director.
+Diane Hennan is in her fourth year as Helman’s Hall Director.
 Originally from Des Moines, Iowa, she earned her degree in English with minors in Theology, Women’s Studies and Art History from St. Ambrose University.
 Diane loves vintage comedies, her favorite being, “Some Like it Hot” and loves to spend some of her free time at her new favorite hangout, Kenapocamocha.

 Favorite part of my job: "I love helping people achieve their goals!”

-Rachael is in her first year as the Hall Director of Oakwood.
+Rachael is in her second year as the Hall Director of Oakwood.
 Born and raised in Lawrence, Kansas she earned her undergraduate degree at the University of Kansas in Theater History, Culture, and Society before going to University of Nebraska-Lincoln to earn her Masters in Educational Administration with a focus in Student Affairs.
 She is a fan of superhero movies and geek culture, and loves spending her free time watching movies and cooking.

 Favorite part of my job: “Getting to work with a wonderful staff on continuing to improve student success.”